Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 ### fileLogs

-Controls the capture of log files by rsyslogd.
-As new text lines are written to the file, rsyslogd captures them and passes them to the diagnostic extension, which in turn writes them as table rows.
+Controls the capture of log files by rsyslogd or syslog-ng.
+As new text lines are written to the file, rsyslogd/syslog-ng captures them and passes them to the diagnostic extension, which in turn writes them as table rows or to the specified sinks (JsonBlob or EventHub).

 ```json
 "fileLogs": {